Perez Family Receives Ranch Family of the Year Award

 Ranchers Tom and Callie Paterson along with their daughters Lindsay and Caroline, run a cow-calf operation near Luna and Alma, in the southwestern part of the state.
 The family founded Spur Ranch Cattle Company in Catron County two decades ago, but the ranch name and area of operation date back to the 1870s.
 Spur Ranch Cattle Company is a member of the NMCGA.

-From Our Members -Manzano Angus, the Garndner Family
+From Our Members -Manzano Angus, the Gardner Family

 The arid southwestern environment poses its largest challenge in the lack of precipitation, about 12-14” annually.
 Since the Gardner’s run their herd on grass year-round, lack of precipitation could negatively affect their cattle.
 However, through years of sire selection and management decisions the family has worked toward perfecting a herd that not only tolerates but thrives in the dry climate of New Mexico.